-Staff know how to adapt the curriculum to make it accessible.
-This ensures that the curriculum meets the needs of all children, including those with special educational needs and/or disabilities.
+Leaders ensure that the needs of pupils with special educational needs and/or disabilities (SEND) are identified early.
+Staff know how to support pupils, including those with SEND to ensure that the curriculum is accessible to all.
 Teachers check that pupils understand what they have been taught.
-They provide extra support for any pupils who need it.
+They provide extra support for those pupils who need it.
 This stops pupils from falling behind.

 Staff immerse children in the early years in a world of stories and books.
 Adults make story times highly engaging, even for the youngest children.
-The children start learning about sounds and letters straight away in the Nursery class.
+Children start learning about sounds and letters straight away in the Nursery class.
 By the time they enter their Reception Year, the children are well prepared to learn to read.